mikemike2021/mikemike2021/README.md

 - 👋 Hi, I’m @mikemike2021
 - 👀 I’m interested in software development making apps and websites
-- 🌱 I’m currently learning HTML,CSS, and JavaScript
+- 🌱 I’m currently learning HTML,CSS, and JavaScript.
+I want to learn React Js.
 - 💞️ I’m looking to collaborate on a websites that involves sports
 - 📫 How to reach me by email michaelbell98.mb@gmail.com or snapchat:mikemike5012